PUT /workspaces/{workspace}/projects/{project_key}/branching-model/settings

 properties not passed will be left unchanged.
 Each branch type must

-property to identify it.
+have a kind property to identify it.

 Servers